 Reading those leigheasanna & pisreóga reminded me very much of my family folkways – especially those pertaining to rural living.
 The entries have been influenced by some romantic nationalism but are old enough not to be tainted by all the Llewellynized neopagan inventions about “The Celts” that cropped up in the late 20th century.

 Aside from the personal appeal what I found particularly compelling about the entries in the Schools Collection is that they are evidence of the continuous use of particular remedies that were written about in earlier manuscripts.
+There are other entries that simply advise cooking the turnip and eating it.
+That’s something that you see in Elizabeth Grey Kent’s published work.[1]

-There are many cures suggested for a “Cough”-: slice a turnip and place two slices of it in a bowl and put Sugar between them and the juice that is extracted from the turnip is very good for a “Cough,”
+There are many cures suggested for a “Cough”-: slice a turnip and place two slices of it in a bowl and put Sugar between them and the juice that is extracted from the turnip is very good for a “Cough.”

 Mr. William Moloney Co.
 Tipperary

+There are certainly many more pleasant additives to choose from, so you might be wondering, why turnips?
 Turnips contain chemical constituents called glucosinolates.
 These constituents have many constituents that inhibit inflammation but perhaps the most pertinent to our remedy is that they act as mast cell inhibitors.
 This means that they stop mast cells from breaking down and releasing histamines, which makes them particularly helpful to folks who suffer from seasonal allergies.[2]

 It’s meant to be taken like any OTC syrup, so one tablespoon three times daily, or as needed.
 They also used this method to “juice” turnips with salt and applied it topically to chilblains which is a very mild form of frostnip, and to remove corns.